December 05, 2018

 Ursinus Director of Athletics Laura Moliken presented “Making the Difficult Decisions and Having the Difficult Conversations.”
 Ellen Staurowsky ’77, a member of the Ursinus Board of Trustees, presented “Past as Prelude: Embracing Our Shared Women’s Sport History.”

 “The significance of women’s athletics at Ursinus continues to be recognized with the Snell-Shillingford Symposium,” Moliken says.
 “We are honored to be hosting the event on the 20th anniversary.
 Our hope is that young women will continue to pursue roles in athletics at all levels and that they will inspire the next generation in the same way they’ve been inspired by all those who have come before them.”

 A Centennial Conference article about the symposium states of Snell that, “Conventional wisdom during the decades she coached encouraged polite and restrained engagement in athletic pursuits for women.
 Under Snell, Ursinus women cultivated more expansive dreams of athletic excellence, dreams that would lead two of her former athletes to take up the mantle of head coach of the U.S. women’s field hockey team and countless others making an impact throughout the athletic world as competitors, coaches, officials, physical educators, administrators and academics.”

 Notable Ursinus alumna Sue Day Stahl ’66 served as the U.S. women’s lacrosse coach.
 In addition, there have been countless other Ursinus graduates who have gone on to coach at the Division I, II, III and high school level.

-Approximately 50 student-athletes, coaching mentors and speakers are expected to participate in the three-day event. –By Ed Moorhouse
+Approximately 50 student-athletes, coaching mentors and speakers participated in the three-day event. –By Ed Moorhouse